- Fast and thorough scans

 Nothing can ruin a day like losing your data.
 Whether a lost vacation photo, customer email list or any other type of valued file, data recovery software can be your ticket out of a tough situation.
 One of the most highly touted tools available is Prosoft Engineering Data Rescue.

-During this review, we’ll examine in why this thorough scan tool lives up to its hype and where we found it fell a bit short of its biggest competitors, Stellar Phoenix and EaseUS.
+During this review, we’ll examine in why this thorough scan tool lives up to its hype and where we found it fell a bit short of its biggest competitors, Stellar and EaseUS (read our EaseUS Data Recovery Wizard review).
 We performed our testing mostly using the Windows data recovery software, Data Rescue PC4, though we looked at the Mac version, Data Rescue 4, too.

 Despite its marginal shortcomings, there’s no question Data Rescue stands as one of the top tools available for ordinary consumers and IT pros alike, which you’ll see reflected in our 2017 best data recovery software roundup.
 The service will successfully bail you out of a variety of scenarios like crashed hard drives, virus infections, corrupted or non-mounting partitions and accidentally deleted files.